phaziz/ConstructrCMS-3/README.md

 	- VISIT THE INSTALLER AT http://yourdomain.tld/CONSTRUCTR-CMS-SETUP/

+###UPDATE:

+	- BACKUP YOUR DATABASE AND WEBSPACE
+	- BACKUP - via FTP - YOUR:
+		- ROOT/CONSTRUCTR-CMS/CONFIG/constructr_config.json
+		- ROOT/THEMES
+		- ROOT/UPLOADS
+	- DOWNLOAD THE LATEST CONSTRUCTR-CMS ZIP at GitHub
+	- UNZIP AND UPLOAD (OVERWRITE) TO YOUR WEBSERVER
+	- UPLOAD YOUR BACKUP:
+		- ROOT/CONSTRUCTR-CMS/CONFIG/constructr_config.json
+		- ROOT/THEMES
+		- ROOT/UPLOADS
+	- DELETE THE FOLDER CONSTRUCTR-CMS-SETUP
+	- VISIT THE UPDATER AT http://yourdomain.tld/CONSTRUCTR-UPDATER/
+	- DELETE THE FOLDER ROOT/CONSTRUCTR-UPDATER
+	- THAT'S IT!

 ### CHANGELOG

+	- 2015-08-14 Paginated-View in Uploads
 	- 2015-08-13 2-Step Login
 	- 2015-08-11 Better URL Slug
 	- 2015-08-07 Little Improvements and UI-Update